-In the opinion of the directors, the financial statements set out on pages 37 to 87 are properly drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 May 2019 and of their financial performance and cash flows for the financial year then ended.
+Malaysian Financial Reporting Standards, Inte rnational Financial Reporting Standards and the requirements of the Companies fair view of the financial position of the Group and of the Company as at 31 May ash flows for the financial year then ended.

+Signed on behalf of the Board of Directors in a accordance with a resolution of the directors:

+Guan Kok Beng Guan Shaw Yin

+Date: 11 September 2020

+Statutory Declaration

-Signed on behalf of the Board of Directors in accorda ance with a a resolution of the directors: Guan Kok Beng Guan Shaw Yin Date: 6 September 2019 Statutory Declaration and sincerely declare that the financial statements set t out on pa cial management of Eurospan Holdings Berhad , do solemnly ges 37 to 87 are to the best of my knowledge and belief, correct a same to be true and by virtue of the provisions of the Statutory Subscribed and solemnly declared by the abovenamed at Penang, this 6th ) day of September 2019. ) Before me, Guan Shaw Yin (I/C No. 780920-07-5233) Liew Juan Leng No. P162 Commissioner for Oaths of Eurospan Holdings Berhad
+and sincerely declare that the financial stateme sible for the financial management of Eurospan Holdings Berhad , do solemnly ents set out on pages 36 to 83 are to the best of my knowledge and belief, correct busly believing the same to be true and by virtue of the provisions of the Statutory

+Subscribed and solemnly declared by the abovenamed at Penang, this 11th day of September 2020 .

+Guan Shaw Yin (I/C No. 780920-07-5233)

+Before me,

+Liew Juan Leng No. P162

+Commissioner for Oaths